NicoKarasch/weather-dashboard/README.md

 ### Language / Localization

 Currently english and german is supported out of the box, but it's easy to add your prefered language.
 In the `assets/locale` directory you can find the language files.
-Copy and translate the `en.json` to your language (ISO 2-digits language code) and refer to your code in `language` inside `config.json`.
-Your language code must be a 'real' one, because it is also used for the OpenWeatherMap API and JS Intl API.
+Copy and translate the `en.json` to your language (ISO 2-digits language code) and refer it in `language` inside `config.json`.
+Your language code must be a "real" one, because it is also used for the OpenWeatherMap API and JS Intl API.
-Because Angulars built in I18n tools are very complex in my opinion, I didn't used it at all.
+Because Angulars' built in I18n tools are very complex in my opinion, I didn't used it at all.
 Also, it is not possible to add another locale after building.
 That's why I used this json approach.

 ## Questions / Help?